anchan828/nest-session/README.md

-# @anchan828/nest-lerna-template
+# @anchan828/nest-session

-This repository is template for nestjs with lerna.
+This repository is express session for nestjs